-The York University Computer Club (YUCC) is an organization of students in the Department of Computer Science.
-They nominate students to serve on department committees, sponsor informational and social events and facilitate communications among computer science students and faculty members.
+The York University Computer Club (YUCC) is an organisation of students who share an interest in computing.
+They nominate students to serve on Department committees, sponsor informational and social events and facilitate communications among students and faculty members.
 They can be reached by electronic mail at yucc@yucc.yorku.ca